Compute

 Releasing a Virtual IP Address

-Release any private IP addresses configured in the subnet and then delete the subnet.
+Release the private IP addresses in the subnet and then delete the subnet.

-The subnet has virtual IP addresses that are not used by any instance.
+The subnet has virtual IP addresses but these IP addresses are not used by any instance.

 On the IP Addresses tab, release these private IP addresses that are not required and then delete the subnet.